SBNSoftware/SBNSoftware.github.io/Operations/SBN_FD/What_to_do_on_shift.md

 while Europe based shifters can only do that via browser application.
 If authenticating via browser **make sure to enable voice and audio permession** in order to make/receive calls.\
-The shifters are required to be logged in throughout his/her shift in order to be able to pick up calls.
+The shifters are required to be logged in throughout their shift in order to be able to pick up calls.
 Multiple Google accounts can be used at the same time in different tabs, hence shifters can use their personal accounts for other Google products (Gmail, YouTube, etc\...).\